Alleged doubles of Adolf Hitler: Arguments against

+During his Soviet captivity, Heinz Linge argued that a double could not have died in Hitler's stead because the dictator did not use doubles and would have been seen if he had fled.
 Presiding judge at the Einsatzgruppen trial at Nuremberg Michael Musmanno wrote in 1948, "There is not a shred of evidence to show that Hitler ever had a double."
 Musmanno further states that "the several score immediate associates of Hitler whom I questioned expressly stated that Hitler never had a double."
-In his 1950 book about Hitler's death, Musmanno wrote:
+Among these, Hitler's chief secretary, Johanna Wolf, considered the use of a double in the Führerbunker an impossibility.
+Musmanno wrote in his 1950 book about Hitler's death:

 To suggest as some sophomorically reasoning theorists have, including the noted author Emil Ludwig, that possibly it was a double of Hitler who died and was cremated is, without any evidence to support it, about as rational as to say that Hitler was carried away by angels. ... it is inconceivable that Hitler, with his self-assurance of superiority over any other human being, would concede the existence of anyone even superficially an artificial duplicate of himself.

 Soviet war interpreter Elena Rzhevskaya (who safeguarded Hitler's dental remains until they could be identified by his dental staff) attributed the rumours of doubles to Soviet Colonel General Nikolai Berzarin's pledge to nominate the discoverer of Hitler's corpse for the Hero of the Soviet Union award, causing multiple potential bodies to be presented.
+In his 1995 book on Hitler's death, historian Anton Joachimsthaler implies that the Soviets may have falsified the body double because they failed to find Hitler's body; Musmanno opined that Hitler's body must have been burnt to near-ashes.
+Joachimsthaler concluded there would be little more than calcified bones and charred tissue left that was then subjected to intense artillery bombardment in the end.
+Certain scientific studies opine that the open-air burning would not have disintegrated bone.
+Historian Mark Felton further surmises that after the cremations failed, the Germans planted the dental remains on other cadavers, perhaps taken from the nearby hospital—explaining certain defects—and expertly concealed Hitler and Braun's real bodies.

-Historian Peter Hoffmann, a specialist on Hitler's security detail, similarly doubts that he ever used doubles.
+Historian Peter Hoffmann, a specialist on Hitler's security units, similarly doubts that he ever used doubles.
+Historian Sjoerd deBoer also states that the stories of a double are highly suspect and found no evidence to support that one was used in Berlin in April 1945 or that Hitler escaped.
+He concludes that these stories were part of the post-war Soviet disinformation campaigns regarding Hitler's fate.